gessulat/txt_mining/README.md

 Cosine Distance
 ---------------
 * __Definition:__ Cosine Distance (CD) is the distance between between document __x__ and __y__ defined as ``CD(x,y)=cos(x,y)= ( x * y ) / ( |x| * |y| )``.
 Gewichtung möglich mit [Bag of words](http://en.wikipedia.org/wiki/Bag-of-words_model) oder [TF-IDF](http://en.wikipedia.org/wiki/Tf%E2%80%93idf)
+* To calculate the cosine distance in the bag-of-words model we need a vector for each abstract.
+The vector size is the same as the word_base word dictionary from our corpus, and counts the numbers each word appears in the given abstract. __Should we calculate the vectors in advance?__ We tested this on a small sample of 500 documents and the abstracts file went from 400kb to 20 mb in size.
+Since we assume that we

 Fisher's inverse Xi^2 method
 ----------------------------